 I am a Ph.D.
 Candidate in Sociology at Yale University.
 I use multiple methodologies to study life after deportation.

-I am a fifth-year Ph.D.
+Welcome!
+I am a sixth-year Ph.D.
 Candidate in the Department of Sociology at Yale University.
-Broadly, my research uses multiple methods to explore questions at the nexus of international migration, law and society, social demography, and inequality.
+My research uses multiple methods to explore questions at the nexus of international migration, law and society, race and ethnicity, and social stratification.

-My research has been published or forthcoming in Ethnic and Racial Studies and RSF: The Russell Sage Foundation Journal of the Social Sciences.
+My research has been published in Ethnic and Racial Studies, RSF: The Russell Sage Foundation Journal of the Social Sciences, and the Journal of Migration and Human Security.
 My work has also received generous funding support from the ASA Doctoral Dissertation Research Improvement Grant (DDRIG), the Russell Sage Foundation Dissertation Improvement Grant, and the National Science Foundation (NSF), among others.

-I was born in El Salvador, and was raised in the MacArthur Park/Westlate neighborhood of Los Angeles.
+I was born in El Salvador and raised in the MacArthur Park/Westlake neighborhood of Los Angeles.
 I graduated from Pitzer College in 2018 with a B.A. in Sociology with a minor in Chicano/a-Latino/a Studies.
 At Pitzer, I was a Mellon Mays Undergraduate Fellow.

 You can read more about my research here.